rogorido/sistercities/sistercities.md

 As you see, `scale_colour_manual()` takes a compulsory argument, namely a vector with the names of colors.
 This could also be a vector of HTML color codes.

-In this way we can create graphs with the colors we want.
-But often it is recommendable?? to use already defined colors scalas, such as the [color brewer palettes](http://colorbrewer2.org/). ggplot has already these palettes [integreated](http://ggplot2.tidyverse.org/reference/scale_brewer.html).
+In this way we can create graphs with our preferred colors.
+But often it is more recommendable to use already defined colors scalas, such as the [color brewer palettes](http://colorbrewer2.org/). ggplot has already these palettes [integreated](http://ggplot2.tidyverse.org/reference/scale_brewer.html) and a specific `scale` for using them.
 For instance:

 ```{r}
 p2 + scale_colour_brewer()